team1868/aos/documentation/aos/docs/flatbuffers.md

 type using the regular generated flatbuffer API and a `FromFlatbuffer()` method which attempts to copy the specified flatbuffer into the current object.

+The `FromFlatbuffer()` method accepts an optional `FlatbufferCopyMode` parameter that controls how the copy is performed:

+* `FlatbufferCopyMode::kReplace` (default): Clears all existing data before copying, replacing the entire contents.
+* `FlatbufferCopyMode::kMergeWithVectorOverwrite`: Merges the new data with existing data without clearing first.
+Vectors and strings are overwritten.
+  They do not get appended.

 The `FromFlatbuffer()` method works on both the "raw" flatbuffer type, as well as on the [Flatbuffer Object API](https://flatbuffers.dev/flatbuffers_guide_use_cpp.html) (i.e. the